eProsima/Fast-DDS-docs/docs/pubsub.rst

 .. _network-configuration:

-Setting up network configuration
+Transport configuration
 ********************************

-*eProsima Fast RTPS* implements an architecture of pluggable network transports.
-Current version implements four network transports: UDPv4, UDPv6, TCPv4 and TCPv6.
-By default, when a :class:`Participant` is created, one built-in UDPv4 network transport is configured.
+*eProsima Fast RTPS* implements an architecture of pluggable transports.
+Current version implements four
+transports: UDPv4, UDPv6, TCPv4 and TCPv6.
+By default, when a :class:`Participant` is created, one built-in
+UDPv4 transport is configured.

-You can add custom transport using the attribute ``rtps.userTransports``.
+You can add custom transports using the attribute ``rtps.userTransports``.

 .. code-block:: c++